marekStef/decentralised-storage-system/documentation/docs/main-system/auth-service/new-app-setup.md

 # New App Setup

+The whole *admin part* is currently utilised by the **Control Centre** admin frontend component of the storage system.
+To read more about it, click [here](../control-centre/introduction).

+*Application part* needs to be handled by the new 3rd party app.

 ### Registering a new App Holder *(admin part)*

 `Auth Service` is responsible for creating new `app holders`.
 These can be understood as some handles for the apps.